2013 Conference - Call for Papers

-This Conference, jointly run by the British Computer Society Configuration Management Specialist Group (BCS CMSG) and the itSMF will be held on the 15 June 2009 at the BCS HQ in central London.
+The Annual Conference, run by the Specialist Group for Change, Configuration, Asset and Release Management of BCS, the Chartered Institute for IT, (BCS CMSG) will be held on the 4 June 2013 at the BCS Offices in central London.

-The premier UK event on Change, Release and Configuration Management for ITIL and Service Management.
+This is the premier UK event on Change, Release, Asset and Configuration Management for ITIL and Service Management and throughout the application lifecycle with a successful track record of previous events.

 The Conference will bring together managers and practitioners working across the service lifecycle (which incorporates the application lifecycle) together in an open forum.